AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-users/activitymap-install.md

 * Are injected manually as an Analytics page tag.
 * Are launched by a button or menu item in the browser toolbar.
-* Are compatible only with the latest versions of these desktop browsers: Internet Explorer, Firefox, Chrome, and Safari.
+* Are compatible only with the latest versions of these desktop browsers: Internet Explorer, Firefox, and Chrome.
 * Support the **[!UICONTROL Remember my login]** feature.
 * **Can inject** the Activity Map toolbar on web pages that do not contain Analytics page code.
 Will show an error message if the page does not contain the Analytics page code.
 * Require you to go through a browser plug-in installation process.